piyush3589/mqttbroker/README.md

 This command will start all the services defined in the docker-compose.yml file.
 You should see logs indicating that your project is running.
 5. Access the Project
+All services will get started and then you can access fast api